bstudios/statusfy-status/content/2020-09-03_adamrms-appissue.md

 <!--- language code: en -->

 ::: update Workaround | 2020-09-03T08:49:00Z
-Logging out then back into the app is confirmed to resolve the issue
+Logging out then back into the app is confirmed to resolve the issue.
+Severity is being downgraded to degraded performance
 :::

 ::: update Notified | 2020-09-03T08:46:00Z